OffBy0x01/usbskeletonkey/README.md

 ---------

 - Turns the rapsberry pi into an "ethernet" adapter using USB OTG functionality (emulation of a network device)
-- Uses code from the "poisiontap" project to allow for the pi to act as a DHCP server and capture network traffic
+- Uses code from the "poisiontap" project to allow for the pi to act as a DHCP server and capture network traffic:
+	- Adds routes for all ipv4 addresses
+	- Starts DHCP server and enables ipv4 forwarding
+	- Binds port 80 to port 1337
+	- Starts dnsspoof on port 53

 Bugs
 -----